Fitbit Review 2025

 When I didn’t exercise, the dog walks upped my weekly total to 21 miles, a far cry from more active weeks.
 Of course, your mileage will vary.

 One unique metric that Fitbits track is called Active Zone Minutes.
 It’s calculated using your age and resting heart rate to provide you with a more personalized measurement of how hard you worked during any energizing activity beyond just steps.
-For me, I would clock an Active Zone Minute if my heartbeat were higher than 93 bpm and would get double credit when it was higher than 115.
+I would clock an Active Zone Minute if my heartbeat was higher than 93 beats per minute, and I would get double credit when it was higher than 115.
 During a week when I ran every day, I logged over 550 Active Zone Minutes, but only 132 during a low-exercise week.

 Taking a look at my daily Fitbit metrics and Active Zone Minutes

-With these metrics popping up on my watch face throughout the day, aided by small vibrations heralding reminders to move after too much inactive time, it’s easy to see how a glance at the Fitbit motivates you to keep moving.
-It’s also fascinating to see these metrics displayed numerically and graphically on the app or website, including heartbeat tracking.
-Even though the watch face on the Charge 4 is smaller than the 1.5-inch, rounded, square-ish touchscreen of the Sense and more difficult to read in sunlight, the data is all large and easy to read on the phone or computer.
+With those metrics popping up on my watch face throughout the day, aided by small vibrations giving reminders to move after being inactive for too long, it’s easy to see how a glance at the Fitbit motivates you to keep moving.
+It’s also fascinating to see the metrics displayed numerically and graphically on the app or website, including heartbeat tracking.
+Even though the watch face on the Charge 4 is smaller than the 1.5-inch, rounded, square-ish touch screen of the Sense and more difficult to read in sunlight, the data is all large and easy to read on a phone or computer.

-Did you know some studies have found that getting 7,000 steps a day could help you live longer?
-It’s easy to track your steps with a Fitbit.
+Some studies have found that getting 7,000 steps a day could help you live longer.3 It’s easy to track your steps with a Fitbit.
 Check out my video below to learn more about getting in your daily steps!

 Fitbit Tracking and Data Accuracy

-So, just how accurate is Fitbit’s data?
-Regarding the Sense’s electrocardiogram (ECG) app, federal regulators gave their OK to its algorithm’s ability to accurately detect atrial fibrillation (AFib) from normal sinus rhythm.
+Just how accurate is Fitbit’s data?
+Regarding the Sense’s electrocardiogram (ECG) app, federal regulators gave their OK to its algorithm’s ability to accurately detect atrial fibrillation from normal sinus rhythm.

 If anything, the data recorded was often lower because of missed steps and exercise when I wasn’t wearing the watch.
-The numbers may be rough, but you can still compare daily and weekly totals to each other despite these factors.
+The numbers may be rough, but you can still compare daily and weekly totals to one another.
 In addition to the graphs and numeric displays, Fitbit would often surprise me via email with a badge, such as the Skydiver badge for climbing 1,000 floors since I started tracking, or the London Underground badge for covering 250 miles.
 I somehow earned a Skyscraper badge for climbing 117 floors in a single day spent in my two-story house without even working out.

 Earning my Fitbit Skyscraper badge

-During exercise itself, things got a little tricky.
-Fitbits recognize exercise sessions and display data after the fact, but I wanted to see my time and distance while running.
-To do so, I had to select “Run” from a list, then press the button to Start, Resume, and Stop tracking the activity.
-It was difficult to see what time it was mid-run, or sometimes to see the display at all without pressing the button again during a workout; I often accidentally stopped the monitoring while trying to see the data.
+It was difficult to see what time it was mid-run, or sometimes to see the display at all without pressing the button again during a workout.
+I often accidentally stopped the monitoring while trying to see the data.
 On the other hand, after forgetting to start a workout on my Sense, it still accurately recorded that I spent 37 minutes on an elliptical machine.
-It was easy to see a map of where I rode my bike or ran and all the data for that exercise after it was completed.
+It was easy to see a map of where I rode my bike or ran, and all the data for that exercise after it was completed.

 Rest and Relaxation

 The most surprising features of the Fitbits are their ability to track your sleeping and help you relax.
-I had no problem wearing the Sense while sleeping, though others might.
-Even when I didn’t remember to set it to Sleep mode, it never disturbed me with an ill-timed message, as I set my phone to Do Not Disturb.
+I had no problem wearing the Sense while sleeping, but others may.
+Even when I didn’t remember to set it to Sleep mode, it never disturbed me with an ill-timed message since I set my phone to Do Not Disturb.

 Tracking My Sleep

-After a good night’s sleep – or a bad one – the Fitbit would display a Sleep Score and a breakdown of the time spent awake, as well as in REM, light, and deep sleep.
-Sense also records your skin temperature and your oxygen saturation, or SpO2.
-While lower data points in the latter could be cause to consult a physician, the former, I imagine, could be impacted by my electric blanket setting.
+After a good night’s sleep — or a bad one — the Fitbit would display a Sleep Score and a breakdown of the time spent awake, as well as in REM, light and deep sleep.
+Sense also records your skin temperature and oxygen saturation, or SpO2.
+Lower data points in the latter may be a reason to consult a physician, but the former, I imagine, could be impacted by my electric blanket setting.

 Taking a look at my Sleep Score in the Fitbit app